iqbalyarkhan/old-website/content/2020-01-25--Practice-Notes.md

 ### Erase From Vectors

-Since erasing an element from a vector invalidates the iterator, we can't just iterate and erase:
+Since erasing an element from a vector invalidates the iterator, we can't just iterate and erase.
+We have to use `std::iterator`:

 ```cpp
     for (int i = 0; i < vectorSize; i++){